Kota Brahmins

-Kota Brahmins are a Hindu Brahmin subcaste mainly from the Indian state of Karnataka.
+Kota Brahmins are a Hindu Brahmin sub-caste mainly from the Indian state of Karnataka.
 Kota Brahmins take their name from their native village Kota.
-They speak a Kannada different from the other regional dialects.
+They speak a Kannada dialect different from the other regional dialects and Tulu.
 Kota Brahmins are mainly concentrated in the villages of Kota of Udupi district.
-Kotas follow Smarta tradition.
+The Kotas follow Smarta tradition.
 The Guru Narasimha Temple, Saligrama is important to them.